pooyanosk1382/numericalAnalysis/README.md

 # Difference
 In this code I calculate the real answer of difference of function sin(3x) and its approximate value and plot table and chart to show that if we choose a small h we can find its approximate answer so close to real answer.

+# Equation
+In this code I solve the system of equation for answer one Differential equation that is unanswerable